Mwnesbitt/praetorian/README.md

 I'd have to put some time into figuring out what this new guess generation algorithm should be so I'm going to put a pin in the project here.

+Well I got lucky, got my hash, hope it doesn't expire, but I can always do the same thing again if I have to

+ripped through the later rounds with just a couple code modifications to handle it afterwards.

+Was planning on trying to generate guesses faster with threading-- that would still be a nice upgrade so you don't have to do my terrible hack of repeating it over and over and getting it ~1/25 times.